Personas¶

-Evaluate your chatbot end-to-end by letting a simulated user pursue a goal across a real, multi-turn conversation.
+Evaluate your chatbot end-to-end by letting reusable, simulated users pursue a goal across real, multi-turn conversations.

 Quick Start¶

-persona_name,persona_description, andgoal_summary. - Go to Prompt Templates and create a system-only template — this is the system prompt for your bot under test (exactly one system message, no user or assistant turns).
+- Optional: Go to Prompt Templates and create a system-only template — the system prompt for your bot under test.

-- Go to Experiments → New Experiment and select the Persona collection.
+- Go to Experiments → New Experiment and pick the Persona type.

-- Confirm the Multi-turn evaluation banner appears, then pick the system-only template, an LLM config for the bot, and a criterion set.
+- Choose your persona group, the collection, optionally the system-message-only template, an LLM config for the bot, and a criterion set.

 - Run the experiment.
-The full transcript is rated by the criterion set.
+Every persona is run against every row, and each transcript is rated by the criterion set.

 Key Concepts¶